rtruxal/pycogserv/README.md

 Intro
 =====

-Currently only supports Python 2.7
+VERSION=0.0.2 | supports Python 2.7

-VERSION=0.0.2

-This is an attempt to adapt tristantaos's [py-bing-search] (https://github.com/tristantao/py-bing-search) to Microsoft's new Cognitive Services APIs (aka Bing Search API v5) interface.
+####Welcome to the Idiot's guide to the new Bing Web Search API!
-Bing has notified their customers that all APIs with 'datamarket' in their endpoint URL will be deactivated on December 15th 2016.
+ aka v5 aka "Azure Cognititve Services APIs: Bing Search APIs."
+What a mouthful!
+Anyhow, the first file you should check out is `py-cog-serv.source.constants`.
+Snippits of it are shown in the "Usage" section below.

+ You'll notice that `constants.py` has two classes included in it: `user_constants` and `static_constants`.
+ * `user_constants` gives access to the default headers and query-modifiers used when a `BingWebSearch` object is instantiated.
+ * `static_constants` can be used as reference.
+Check out:
+    * `static_constants.COUNTRY_CODES`
+    * `static_constants.MARKET_CODES`
+    * `static_constants.SPECIALTY_APIS`
+    * `static_constants.BASE_ENDPOINT` as well as the format of the alternative formats of the other `static_constant.XXX_ENDPOINT`s listed.

+ Study the constants page, it will guide you through the decisions you're in charge of making.
+The tool will take care of their implementation.

-As of now, this tool supports only basic web-search and basic query params detailed in source.SearchWeb.constants Contributions are welcome and needed!
+ As of now, this tool supports only basic web-search.
+Contributions are welcome and needed!

 Installation